MaineDSA/membership_dashboard/README.md

 - Graphs displaying membership counts, dues, union membership, length of membership, and racial demographics.
 - Maps addresses to allow visualization of how membership metrics are distributed across the state.
 - Standardizes some important membership list metrics across variances in membership list formatting going back to at least Jan 2020.
+- Tags members with the appropriate branch for their zip code, if a branch_zips.csv file is provided with the columns zip and branch.
+As tagging reoccurs each time the program is loaded, all branch labeling is based on the current branch zip codes allocations, as opposed to historical zip code allocations.

 ## Notes